LampardNguyen234/compound-cli/commands.md

      compound, cmpd  Manage compound functionality

 GLOBAL OPTIONS:
    --host value           Tendermint RPC host
-   --port value   Tendermint RPC port
-   --testnet      Whether to use testnet (default: false) --help, -h     show help (default: false) --version, -v  print the version (default: false)
+   --port value           Tendermint RPC port --testnet, --test, -t  Whether to use testnet (default: false) --help, -h             show help (default: false) --version, -v          print the version (default: false)

 COPYRIGHT:
    This tool is developed and maintained by the AtStella Devs Team.
 It is free for anyone.
 However, any commercial usages should be acknowledged by the AtStella Devs Team.